 What are the risks of ringworm on the head?

-The ringworm on the scalp can be diagnosed properly following treatment.
+Ringworm on the scalp is diagnosable with proper following treatment.
 You will be at risk if you are late to see your doctor.
 Here are some;

 - The bald patches get larger over time.